akka/alpakka-kafka/docs/src/main/paradox/producer.md

 `ProducerSettings` (@scaladoc[API](akka.kafka.ProducerSettings)) can also be created from any other `Config` (@scaladoc[API](com.typesafe.config.Config)) section with the same layout as above.

-See @javadoc[KafkaProducer API](org.apache.kafka.clients.producer.KafkaProducer) and @javadoc[ProducerConfig API](org.apache.kafka.clients.producer.ProducerConfig) for details.
+See @javadoc[KafkaProducer API](org.apache.kafka.clients.producer.KafkaProducer) and @javadoc[ProducerConfig API](org.apache.kafka.clients.producer.ProducerConfig) for more details regarding settings.

 ## Producer as a Sink